- Solar advice hub

 What’s the problem?

-This raises two issues.
+This raises three issues.
 Firstly, the country needs to work out how to source an extra 145TWh of electricity per year by 2035.

-And secondly, to make the switch work as intended, the great majority of its electricity must come from renewable sources like solar and wind.
+Secondly, to ensure that this doesn't interfere with Net Zero plans, the great majority of the UK's electricity must come from renewable sources like solar and wind.

 The UK must reduce the carbon intensity of its electricity from 220g of CO2 per kWh in 2019 to 10g per kWh by 2035.